achung89/react-futures/README.md

 ## Install

-This requires you to have React's experimental build installed:
+This requires you to have React's experimental build installed to enable Concurrent Mode:

 ```
 #yarn